jsxgraph/JessieCode/README.md

 ### Methods

-Not all methods of an element class are accessible in Jessie.
+Not all methods of an element class are accessible in JessieCode.
 Currently these methods are available:

 - all elements